erikpukinskis/prototype-narrative-editor/narrative.md

 In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take your request, convert that README file into HTML, and send it down to your web browser on your phone or laptop or whatever.

 Let's make a server!
-We'll call it Narrative and put it in `narrative.js`:
+We'll put it in `narrative.js`:

-> *Todo: The static file serving doesn't seem to be working.*

     library.give('narrative', function(express) {
       express.use(express.static('.'))